axonasif/dotsh/README.md

 File sync is a crutial feature when working with ephemeral workspaces.
 This let's you sync files across workspaces or locally to individual workspaces.
 That means you could persist your login for CLI programs, cache big files and so on.
 It's gluing together [rclone](https://github.com/rclone/rclone) to accomplish this, nothing special on it's own.

-PS: This is easily one of the most wanted features on Gitpod.
+This is easily one of the most wanted features on Gitpod.
+See [/docs/PERSISTING_AUTH.md](/docs/PERSISTING_AUTH.md) for examples of a few use-cases.

 <details>
   <summary>Usage</summary>